kubernetes/community/sig-security/security-audit-2021/RFP.md

 ### Do we need to use our own hardware and infrastructure or should we use a cloud?

 Strong preference would be for the vendor to provide their own infrastructure or use a public cloud provider, just NOT a managed offering like GKE or EKS.
 The reasoning is to prevent accidentally auditing a cloud provider's kubernetes service instead of kubernetes/kubernetes.
 Depending on the scope and approach, it may make sense to use a local cluster (e.g. kind) for API fuzzing and anything that doesn't impact the underlying OS, and is an easy to use repeatable setup (see Methodology above).

+### What is the intellectual property ownership of the report and all work product?

+The report must be licensed under the Creative Commons Attribution 4.0 International Public License (CC BY 4.0) based on [section 11.(f) of the Cloud Native Computing Foundation (CNCF) Charter](https://github.com/cncf/foundation/blob/master/charter.md#11-ip-policy).
+Separately, any code released with or as part of the report needs to be under the Apache License, version 2.0.
+Please refer to [sections 11.(e) and (d) in the CNCF Charter](https://github.com/cncf/foundation/blob/master/charter.md#11-ip-policy).

+### Must I use the report format from the previous audit?
+Can the SIG provide a report format template I can use?

+Vendors who wish to use either the previous report format, as allowed by CC BY 4.0, or a report format provided by the community may do so as long as it is also available under CC BY 4.0.
+Vendors who wish to publish 2 versions of the report, one tailored for the community under CC BY 4.0 and one that they host on their own site using their proprietary fonts, formats, branding, or other copyrights, under their own license may do so, in order to differentiate their commercial report format from this report.
+Vendors may also publish a synopsis and marketing materials regarding the report on their website as long as it links to the original report in this repository.
+In the community report, vendors can place links in the report to materials hosted on their commercial site.
+This does not imply that linked materials are themselves CC BY 4.0.